kit-pef-czu-cz/3d-point-cloud-dataset-plants/README.md

   * Segmentation annotations are in the original format from the Segments.ai platform, see `Segments-ai annotation format.md`.

 ## Baseline evaluation on object detection models
 We conducted baseline experiments to assess the utility and applicability of the presented dataset using two standard object detection architectures: SECOND, which operates on voxel grids, and PointRCNN, which processes raw points.
 The codebase utilized the OpenPCDet library (https://github.com/open-mmlab/OpenPCDet) with minor modifications tailored to our dataset.
 For details on the training procedure see the paper.
-For reproducing the results, see `Code/Baseline evaluation/README.md`.
+For reproducing the results, see `Baseline evaluation/README.md`.

 ## License